This section provides an overview of the Romanian Trade Register, kept by the Ministry of Justice – National Trade Register Office

 Objectives of the National Trade Register Office:

 The Romanian Trade Register has been set up and operates in accordance with Law No 26/1990 on the Trade Register, republished, as amended.
-Authorisation for the establishment of entities subject to the obligation to be entered in the Trade Register, the operation thereof and registrations in the Trade Register, and registration of any amendment to the founding documents, or other aspects expressly provided for, is issued in accordance with Law No 26/1990, Government Emergency Order No 116/2009, Law No 359/2004, and the Implementing rules for keeping business registers, recording operations and providing information.
+Authorisation for the establishment of entities subject to the obligation to be entered in the Trade Register, the operation thereof and registrations in the Trade Register, and registration of any amendment to the founding documents, or other aspects expressly provided for, is issued in accordance with Law No 26/1990, Government Emergency Order No 116/2009, Law No 359/2004, and the Implementing rules for keeping trade registers, recording operations and providing information, approved by Order No 2594/C/2008 of the Minister of Justice.
 The specific aspects of each type of activity that is subject to the obligation to be entered in the Trade Register are governed by specific legislative acts.
-The most important are Law No 31/1990, Law No 1/2005, Law No 566/2004, Government Emergency Order No 44/2008, and Law No 161/2003.
+The most important are Company Law No 31/1990, Law No 1/2005 on the organisation and functioning of cooperatives, Agricultural Cooperatives Law 566/2004, Government Emergency Order No 44/2008 on the performance of business activities by sole traders, sole proprietorships and family businesses, and Law No 161/2003 on certain measures for ensuring transparency in holding public office, exercising public functions or conducting business, and for preventing and penalising corruption.

-The national provisions below state that third parties can rely on the information and documents in the Trade Register, in accordance with Article 3a of Directive 2009/101/EC, as introduced by Directive 2012/17/EU.
+The national provisions below state that third parties can rely on the information and documents in the Trade Register, in accordance with Article 17 of Directive (EU) of 2017/1132 of the European Parliament and of the Council of 14 June 2017 relating to certain aspects of company law.

 (1) The Trade Register is publicly available.